RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 For more information about how to use CFTs in AWS, see [this AWS walkthrough](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html).

 ## View release details
 By default, the main github page shows the latest release of the CFTs.
-Every 6-12 weeks or so, Ribbon SBC releases a new version.
+Ribbon SBC releases new CFT versions periodically.
 Ribbon recommends you use the latest release whenever possible.

 The file called aws-sbc-version-matrix.md shows a list of releases, for example: